wrboyce/autolat/README.md

 # Basic Usage

 The easiest way to use autolat is to use the `autolat` command from your shell.
-The help should be self explainatory.
 If required options are not provided, they are prompted for:

     $ autolat [command] [options]

-Currently, the only command is `update`.
+To automatically update your latitude location (without any prompts):

+    $ autolat update -g googleuser -G googlepass -m mobilemeuser -M mobilemepass

+To get your latitude location history between two specified dates (the password is prompted for in this example):

+    $ autolat get_history dd/mm/yyyy dd/mm/yyyy -g googleuser

+See `autolat -h` for more information.

 # API